Quick Microwave Hasselback Potatoes: Elegant Yet Easy Side!

 Step By Step Instructions

-1. Slice your potatoes widthwise into thin (about ⅛” to ¼” thick) slices, without cutting through the bottom (leave about ¼” intact at the base so they hold together).
+1. To prepare your potatoes, slice them widthwise into thin (about ⅛” to ¼” thick) slices, without cutting through the bottom (leave about ¼” intact at the base so they hold together).
 Pro tip: use chopsticks or wooden spoons on either side of the potato to form a guide from cutting too deep

 carefully slice your potatoes widthwise